cschaffner/ModernCryptographyCourse/animations/2023_09_20_-_pseudo_otp/README.md

 # Animation pseudo OTP

-I made a (very young and not yet stable nor properly documented) manim library to generate animations.
+Leo Colisson (leo.colisson@cwi.nl) made a (very young and not yet stable nor properly documented) manim library to generate animations.
 To generate the animation, install manim (if you have nix, just run `nix-shell -p manim`) and run:

 ```bash
 manim -pqh pseudo_otp.py --fps 24 Demo